 Crispy Ricotta & Pumpkin Gnocchi

-Another thing I did differently here: I pan-seared the gnocchi in olive oil instead of boiling them in hot water.
-That way the gnocchi crisp up nicely.
-Add some fresh thyme for extra flavor in the end… And you have a winner side dish on your dinner table!
+Another thing I did differently here: I pan seared the gnocchi in olive oil instead of boiling them in hot water.
+And because of that the gnocchi crisps up nicely.
+Also add some fresh thyme for extra flavor in the end… And you have a winner side dish on your dinner table!

 - 8 oz fresh pumpkin (225 g), cleaned

 - 2 medium garlic cloves chopped

 - 3,5 oz ricotta (100 g)

 - 1 oz parmesan cheese (28 g), grated

 - 7 oz plain flour (200 g)

 - 2 oz corn grits (55 g), or polenta meal

 - 4 sprigs fresh thyme